cinqtechnologies/spring-jpa-jersey/README.md

 # Unit tests

-Included you will find JUnit tests, with commented lines.
-Those tests must run after the lines are uncommented.
+Create unit tests with targeting code coverage

-## Challenge
+## Challenges for tests

-Post the percentage of line covered by tests of your application.
+- Include the percentage of line covered by tests of your application - Use Jacoco plugin.

-** PLUS: It would be great if you can come up with unit and integration tests separately in their apropriate building phases.
+- Include an integration test.